boiniraj/College-Directory-Application/README.md

 - **FacultyProfile to Course:** One-to-Many relationship where one faculty member can teach multiple courses.
 - **Course to StudentProfile:** Many-to-Many relationship through Enrollment.
 - **Department to Profiles/Course:** One-to-Many relationship where each department can have multiple users and courses.

+## Installation Instructions
+- Clone the repository.
+- Set up the PostgreSQL database.
+- Configure application properties.
+- Run the application.

+## Future Improvements
+- Implement a frontend interface using React.
+- Enhance security with JWT tokens for authentication.